-If you tap the Depth Overlay (blue box, above), you will see a overlay of the depth mask itself.
+If you tap the Depth Overlay (top, next to the adjustment menu), you will see an overlay of the depth mask itself.
 Here is an example depth mask at its default value and with the depth slider at 5.0.
 Lighter shades of gray denote foreground and darker shades denote background.